 - Legacy web application support (Calendar and event management systems written in Perl, C)

 - Creating an internal request/ticket management system (Cold Fusion)

 - Serving as technical lead and creating a Perl search engine for the Langley Technical Reports Server

 - Technical lead of the Workforce Integrated Management System (a custom labor/financials system which has since been adopted by all NASA centers)

-I joined the W&M Web Team in 2005.
-Since coming on board I've been a programmer and manager of several exciting projects- Tribe Voices, Compliance, Residence Life Programming Database, Tribe Responses and Cascade to name a few.
+I joined the W&M Web Team in 2005 (now University Web & Design).
+Since coming on board I've been a programmer and manager of several exciting projects- Tribe Voices, Compliance, W&M Events, Tribe Responses and Cascade to name a few.